-and extract it with "tar -xvzf sen2cor-2.3.0.tar.gz"
+and extract it with tar -xvzf sen2cor-2.2.0.tar.gz.

-Change the directory to the new created folder sen2cor-2.3.0, type "python setup.py install" and follow the instructions.
-The setup will install the SEN2COR application and all its dependencies under the anaconda python distribution.
+Step into the folder sen2cor-2.2.0, type python setup.py install and follow the instructions.
+The setup will install the Sen2Cor application and all its dependencies under the Anaconda python distribution.

-At the end of the installation you can select your home directory for the SEN2COR configuration data.
+At the end of the installation you can select your home directory for the Sen2Cor configuration data.
 By default this is the directory where your \$HOME environment variable points to.

-The setup script generates a script called "L2A\Bashrc" and places it into your home directory.
+The setup script generates a script called L2A_Bashrc and places it into your home directory.
 It contains the following three environment variables:

-SEN2COR\HOME : this is the directory where the user configuration data are stored (see above).
+SEN2COR_HOME: this is the directory where the user configuration data are stored (see above).
 This can be changed later by you in setting the environment variable to a different location.

-SEN2COR\BIN: this is a pointer to the installation of the SEN2COR package.
-This is located in the "site-packages" folder of the anaconda installation.
+SEN2COR_BIN: this is a pointer to the installation of the Sen2Cor package.
+This is located in the "site-packages" folder of Anaconda.
 Do not change this.

-GDAL\DATA : this is a pointer to the directory where the GDAL coordinate system info is stored.
-This is located in the "sen2cor/cfg/gdal\data" folder of the SEN2COR site\package installation inside of Anaconda.
+GDAL_DATA: this is a pointer to the directory where the GDAL coordinate system info is stored.
+This is located in the sen2cor/cfg/gdal_data folder inside the site_packages folders of Anaconda.
 Do not change this.